 Shahd Hammouri and James Yap

 In perhaps the most ambitious multilateral action since the start of the war on Gaza over two years ago, representatives from 30 states gathered in Bogotá in July 2025 to coordinate diplomatic, legal and economic measures to restrain Israel’s assault on the Occupied Palestinian Territories (‘OPT’).
 12 of these states — Bolivia, Colombia, Cuba, Indonesia, Iraq, Libya, Malaysia, Namibia, Nicaragua, Oman, Saint Vincent and the Grenadines, and South Africa (the ‘Bogotá 12’) — signed a joint statement committing to six measures to turn mere condemnation into collective action under international law.
-The statement, known as the , sets out that through their domestic legal and administrative systems, these states will break the ties of complicity with Israel’s campaign of devastation in Palestine.
+The statement, known as the Joint Statement on the Conclusion of the Emergency Ministerial Conference in Palestine (‘Bogotá Declaration’), sets out that through their domestic legal and administrative systems, these states will break the ties of complicity with Israel’s campaign of devastation in Palestine.

 As civil society actors meet this week to discuss taking these commitments forward, it is perhaps apt to revisit the regulatory implications of their commitments.
-The Bogotá Declaration merits attention as the first formal multilateral attempt to coordinate international compliance with the ruling of the International Court of Justice (ICJ) in its outside of the United Nations framework.
+The Bogotá Declaration merits attention as the first formal multilateral attempt to coordinate international compliance with the ruling of the International Court of Justice (ICJ) in its Advisory Opinion of 19 July 2024 on Legal Consequences arising from the Policies and Practices of Israel in the Occupied Palestinian Territory, including East Jerusalem (‘ICJ Advisory Opinion of July 2024’) outside of the United Nations framework.
 The ICJ Advisory Opinion found that Israel maintains an illegal occupation of the Palestinian territories, which entails violations of the prohibition against the use of force, the right of the Palestinian people to self-determination, and prohibitions against racial discrimination and apartheid, among others.
 The Court’s decision further emphasized the economic dimension of Israel’s violations, strongly condemning Israel’s administration of the territories as contravening the Hague Regulations, undermining the people’s sovereignty over their natural resources, and violating self-determination.
 The systemic, structural, and grave nature of the violations committed by the State of Israel renders the scope of both state and corporate responsibility expansive.

 In its ruling, the ICJ made important comments on the obligations of third states with respect to violations of erga omnes obligations of international law, such as those being committed by Israel in the OPT.
 Specifically, third party states are “under an obligation not to render aid or assistance in maintaining the situation created by Israel’s illegal presence in the Occupied Palestinian Territory.”
 This encompasses numerous obligations with respect to economic relations with Israel, such as the obligations “to abstain from entering into economic or trade dealings with Israel concerning the Occupied Palestinian Territory or parts thereof which may entrench its unlawful presence in the territory; …and to take steps to prevent trade or investment relations that assist in the maintenance of the illegal situation created by Israel in the Occupied Palestinian Territory.”
 States thus come under both negative and positive obligations, to both abstain and prevent.